ag22494/demoUI/README.md

 Also, Project has multiple cross-browsers capability as well, this will require few changes in the xml files and totally based upon the requirements to requirements.

+To Start with project
+Pre-requisites:
+Java, maven,git and chrome/firefox browsers should be installed

+Just run Command
+mvn clean install -U -DSuiteXmlFile=testng.xml

+This command will gather all the necessary maven repositories at your local and run browsers in parallel executions.

 Author: Aakash Gupta

 Any Suggestion/feedback or PR is highly appreciable.